 We completed a series of Phase IV studies to gather additional data to support our Caldolor product.
 Those completed studies involved another 1,000 patients.
 The studies included evaluation of the product for the treatment of pediatric pain and pediatric fever in order to address our Phase IV commitment to the FDA for Caldolor.
-Also included in these studies were an evaluation of a shortened infusion time for the product and pre-surgical administration.
+Also included in these studies was an evaluation of a shortened infusion time for the product and pre-surgical administration.
 The data from these Phase IV studies, including an updated integrated safety database, was submitted to the FDA in early 2015 with a request for updated labeling for the product.
+In late 2015, we received FDA approval of Caldolor for use in pediatric patients six months of age and older.
+Caldolor is the first and only injectable non-steroidal anti-inflammatory drug (NSAID) approved for use in pediatric patients.
+Caldolor's pediatric approval came after the FDA's review of safety and efficacy data from clinical trials in hospitalized febrile children and in children undergoing tonsillectomy surgery.
 We also continue to pursue and evaluate potential improvements to the product's packaging.